martinarva/dynamic_energy_cost/README.md

 ## Prerequisites

-Sensor that provides the current electricity price Sensor that monitors the power usage
+- Sensor that provides the current electricity price in EUR/kWh
+- Sensor that monitors the power usage in W

 ## Installation